greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-08-21-cloud-hosting.md

 ability to satisfy their businesses' demands in the coming year, underscores the impact of increased adoption of cloud hosting solutions.
-As more of your competition realizes the benefits of transitioning away from legacy internal hosting solutions, there is the very real danger that your business is being left behind by allowing inertia to dictate how you handle your IT requirements.
+As more of your competition realizes the benefits of transitioning away from legacy internal hosting solutions, there is the very real danger that you are allowing inertia to dictate how you handle your IT requirements. **Your business is being left behind.**

 Why is the world, including your competition, moving to the cloud?
 Four reasons.